diengiau/cm522/README.md

 # cm522

-YZU CM522 Investment course Contact: please email me if you find any problem.
+YZU CM522 Investment course for master students.

+Contact: please email me if you find any problem.

 I will provide all related codes in this repository.
 For data, I will provide you in class.
 If you are not in my class but you'd like to have the data, please drop me an email.